kingakisielinska/mObywatel-user-guide/installation/registration.md

 <img src="../assets/images/phonename.jpeg" width="220" height="400">

 The phone name must be unique.
 In case the phone is lost, it is used to cancel the application.
-The name cannot contain special characters, only letters, and numbers.
+The name cannot contain special characters, only letters and numbers.

 Click **Next**.